-Fernando Botelho - Positive Impact Mindset to create affordable talking computer for the blind
+Fernando Botelho #PiCreator - Positive Impact Mindset to create affordable talking computer for the blind

 Fernando Botelho co-founder of F123, a social enterprise that has created the most affordable talking computer for the blind is a social entrepreneur with an amazing Positive Impact Mindset #PiMindset.
 Fernando, blind himself, leads this technological movement by developing accessible open source software for blind people by his team of visually impaired people.
 Fernando is committed to foster a positive impact around the world for the lives of others like him.

 We’ve met Fernando through RESI - Rotary e-Club for Social Innovators - and through the PiMaker Howard Weinstein.
 Immediately when meeting Fernando we have been curious to know more about him and the work he does.
 We share with you our interview with him.